wbthomason/packer.nvim/README.md

   lock     = boolean,             -- Skip updating this plugin in updates/syncs.
 Still cleans. run      = string, function or table,  -- Post-update/install hook.
 See "update/install hooks". requires = string or string[],  -- Specifies plugin dependencies.
-See "dependencies". config   = string or function,  -- Specifies code to run after this plugin is loaded.
+See "dependencies". config_pre = string or function,  -- Specifies code to run before this plugin is loaded. config   = string or function,  -- Specifies code to run after this plugin is loaded.

   -- The following keys all imply lazy-loading and imply opt = true